czwong02/LingoAid-Translator-Bot/README.md

 OPENAI_API_KEY = < REPLACE WITH OPENAI_API_KEY>

 Therefore, if you want to run this application in Jupiter robot, you can contact group leader - +60 13-958 0338 (Rain Poo) to obtain the API KEY.

+Besides, usb_cam-test.launch file is used in this application but it didn't include in this github codebase.
+Therefore, please reuse the one that exist in the Jupiter robot.